bogaZ/myreadme/README.md

 Link video:
 -
 Step to reproduce:
-- Open Home of Sev2 on minimize mode
+- Open Home of Sev2 app on minimize mode
 - Check the dark mode toggle when you change resolution